Pan-Romance language: Romance-based constructed languages

 There are some constructed a posteriori languages which do not integrate elements from languages families other than Romance but are still not representative of Romance as a whole.
 This difference arises because, for example, they are also based on Romance creole languages, or their developers have strongly simplified or modified in other ways the Romance basis.
 They include Romanid, Lingua Franca Nova, Panlatino by William Agel de Mello and Romanova, among others.

+Lingua Franca Nova

 Lingua Franca Nova, created by C. George Boeree (1998), bases its lexicon on five major Romance languages (Portuguese, Spanish, Catalan, French and Italian) and its simple grammar on Romance creole languages.
 According to the main site of the project, "It is designed to seem relatively “natural” to those who are familiar with Romance languages, without being any more difficult for others to learn."

 Sample text in Lingua Franca Nova: